dgnad/dgnad.github.io/_pages/teaching.md

 - **Seminar: Neuro-symbolic Artificial Intelligence** <br>
   The introductory session will be held on Wednesday, October 15, 13:00-13:30, in seminar room SR C, INF 205.
   Info and papers are available [here](https://heibox.uni-heidelberg.de/d/5c418f3a15284bcba2bf/), the password will be shared in the intro meeting.
+The course will be organized as a block seminar at the end of the semester.

 - **Practical: AI Planning** <br>
   The introductory session will be held on Wednesday, October 15, 13:30-14:00, in seminar room SR C, INF 205.